Read an Excerpt from The Sky Weaver , the Final Book in Kristen Ciccarelli’s Iskari Series

 Recent Comments

-- Kenetheman on Lovecraft’s Faintest Fingerprints: C.M.
-Eddy Jr.’s and H.P.
-Lovecraft’s “Ashes” 4 mins ago
+- Berthulf on Hot Girl Summer Is Over, Long Live Hot Nerd Fall 1 min ago

-- Kirth Girthsome on Lovecraft’s Faintest Fingerprints: C.M.
-Eddy Jr.’s and H.P.
-Lovecraft’s “Ashes” 15 mins ago
+- tjareth on Star Trek The Original Series Rewatch: “Bread and Circuses” 12 mins ago

-- Silvertip on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 46 mins ago
+- adjbaker on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 22 mins ago

-- Sunspear on Jodie Whittaker Becomes First Doctor to Play The Doctor 1 hour ago
+- gwern on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 34 mins ago

-- nicktherobin on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 2 hours ago
+- Dr. Thanatos on Jodie Whittaker Becomes First Doctor to Play The Doctor 41 mins ago

-- Paladin Burke on Star Trek The Original Series Rewatch: “Amok Time” 2 hours ago
+- Austin on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 48 mins ago

-- eloise on SF Stories in Which Earth Is Liberated by an Alien Empire 2 hours ago
+- myshipsareendgame on Oathbringer Reread: Chapter One Hundred and One 50 mins ago

-- RobinC on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 2 hours ago
+- Austin on Oathbringer Reread: Chapter One Hundred and One 52 mins ago

-- Jocelyn B on Jodie Whittaker Becomes First Doctor to Play The Doctor 2 hours ago
+- James on Jodie Whittaker Becomes First Doctor to Play The Doctor 1 hour ago

-- dioscuri on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 2 hours ago
+- Paladin Burke on The Joker Can Fit Any Story You Prefer to Tell 1 hour ago